Arka95/pycim/readme.md

 ####You can change the cache capaity using update_capacity(new_size).

-If your cache size is currently > your new capacity, the excess, most irrelevant items based on the vcache behaviur, will be removed.
+If your cache size is currently > your new capacity, the excess, most irrelevant items based on the cache behavior, will be removed.
 However if the new capacity is big enough, items will be preserved

     c.update_capacity(10)
     c.cache_type.queue.to_list()